 Somewhat ironically, you come across places that are clear parallels to Heaven and Hell fairly early in your adventure.
 It does call into question why, exactly, your team insists on climbing the tower after finding a clear allegory for Heaven.
 Then again, it’s probably the same reason why one would want to climb Mount Everest in real life – because it’s there.

 While there are many parallels between The Final Fantasy Legend and Final Fantasy, I like to think of it as the Japanese equivalent of Richard Garriott’s first Ultima game.
 Playing that game in 1981 was dream come true for fans of fantasy and science-fiction in light of how Mr. Garriott had incorporated elements from, among other things, Star Trek, Star Wars, and Dungeons & Dragons.
 The same adventure that had you crawling around in medieval dungeons also involved going into space to shoot down TIE Fighters.
-Though not quite as obvious about it, The Final Fantasy Legend has a similar feel to.
-The setting is a bit more consistent, yet this is still a game that begins in the middle ages and randomly throws you modern firearms and lightsabers your way.
+While The Final Fantasy Legend is a bit more consistent, it’s still a game that begins in the middle ages and randomly throws modern firearms and lightsabers your way.